stellio-hub/stellio-docs/docs/user/multitenancy.md

 In Stellio, each tenant:

-* Is defined by an URI (as mandated by the NGSI-LD specification)
+* Is defined by a name (which can be any string since 1.7.1)
 * Maps to a specific schema in the database
 * Binds to a specific realm in Keycloak (if authentication is enabled)